Financial accounts statistics – commentary

 (in CZK billions)

 Households again strengthened their net creditor position.
-The increase in net financial assets stayed at the previous quarter’s level.
-After weakening temporarily, the net financial position of financial corporations improved again.
+However, the increase in net financial assets was considerably higher than in the previous quarter.
+Non-financial corporations also recorded an improvement in their net financial position.
 By contrast, the net financial position of the other economic sectors deteriorated.
-Following a temporary improvement in the previous quarter, general government increased its negative net financial assets.
-The creditor position of the rest of the world weakened for the fourth consecutive quarter.
-The rate of this weakening was considerably higher than in Q2.
-The negative net financial assets of non-financial corporations continued to grow.
+The negative net financial assets of financial corporations increased again following a temporary improvement in the previous quarter.
+The negative net financial assets of general government also rose for the second consecutive quarter.
+The net creditor position of the rest of the world weakened significantly.

 Non-financial corporations